Eth007/CTF-Writeups/UIUCTF 2021/Pwn_Warmup/README.md

 `buf` is the area we write to, and the saved ebp and saved eip are the places where the program has saved registers for when the program returns to the function from which it was called.
 If we overwrite it with an address, we can control where the program jumps to after the `vulnerable()` function is done.
 Luckily for us, the program has provided us with a `give_flag` function that prints out the flag.
 So our goal is to overwrite the saved eip with the address of give_flag.

-**Sidenote: What are ebp and eip and why are they saved on the stack right now?**
+**Sidenote: What are ebp and eip and why are they saved on the stack (memory) right now?**
 The CPU of a computer has multiple registers, each able to hold a value.
-In a 32-bit program, the registers each hold 4 bytes.
+In a 32-bit program, the registers each hold 4 bytes (32 bits... see the connection between 32 bit programs and 32 bit registers).
 The ebp register stores the base address of the stack while the eip register stores the address of the current instruction the program is executing.
 When a program calls a function, it must store where to return to after the function is called.
 So, when a function is called ebp and eip are stored on the stack, and are returned to the registers when `ret` is called.
 So, if we overwrite the saved eip, we can hijack the control flow of the program because we are changing where the program jumps to after the function is finished.

 How do we do this?
 Let's examine memory again.